-The holder of a property subjected to a possessory lien shall keep the pledged property in his or her possession and keep it in good condition.
+The holder of a property subjected to a possessory lien must keep the pledged property in their possession and keep it in good condition.

 The lien holder's right to satisfaction shall open in the case of default, when the claim secured by a pledge falls due.